-Ladan Archin serves as a Senior Adviser to the Financial Integrity Network, and currently manages several of the firm’s Middle Eastern clients.
+Ladan Archin is a Director at the Financial Integrity Network, and currently manages several of the firm’s Middle Eastern clients.
 Ms. Archin has over 15 years experience in the public and private sector and international organizations, conducting policy, strategy, finance, consulting, and project management.

 Ms. Archin spent two years in Dubai, UAE, where she led efforts to open Grant Thornton’s Global Public Sector office, while managing the legal, regulatory, financial and other daily aspects of the business.